Resolve Invoice Problems With the Government in a Cost -Effective Way

 Interest rules assess late interest penalties against agencies that pay vendors after a payment due date.

-OMB regulations show as a general rule that Prompt Payment Act interest penalty begins to accrue 30 days after the later of the date of actual receipt of the government invoice if annotated or seven days after delivery of the supplies ordered, or the invoice date if not annotated, absent certain circumstances and exceptions.
+OMB regulations show as a general rule that the Prompt Payment Act interest penalty begins to accrue 30 days after the later of the date of actual receipt of the government invoice if annotated or seven days after delivery of the supplies ordered, or the invoice date if not annotated, absent certain circumstances and exceptions.

 • Inspection delays extending beyond the prescribed seven days do not postpone accrual of interest penalty where there are no disagreements about quantity, quality or contractor compliance with contractual requirements.